apigee-127/sway/README.md

+## Fork notes
+This is a fork of the original [apigee-127/sway](https://github.com/apigee-127/sway) repo, mostly for updating dependencies & continue to maintain this package

+## Intro
 A library that simplifies [OpenAPI][openapi] integrations.
 This library handles the minutiae of loading OpenAPI documents *(local and remote)*, resolving references *(local, remote)*, building an object model and providing you with a rich set of APIs for things like OpenAPI document validation, request/response validation, etc.  For more details on